-The required Hawks game uniform consists of a home navy blue jersey and an away orange jersey with the Hawks logo on the front, white baseball pants with navy piping and the approved Hawks baseball hat.
+The required Hawks game uniform consists of a home navy blue jersey and an away white jersey with the Hawks logo on the front, white baseball pants with navy piping and the approved Hawks baseball hat.
 Game socks colors are to be based on team and coach preference.
 Locker Room Sports is the authorized provider of the official Hawks game jerseys, pants and hat.

 Before purchasing and putting a number on your jersey be sure your jersey number has been approved by your coach.